Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Controlling excited-state contamination in three-point functions

-In Ref.~\cite{Jang:2019vkm}, we showed that, operationally, this expectation fails for the form factors in the axial vector channel.
-In fact, taking the three $M_i$ and $E_i$ from $\{4\}$-fits to $C^{2\text{pt}}(\tau;\bm{p})$ to extract the axial vector form factors from $C_{A_\mu}^{3\text{pt}}$ and $C_{P}^{3\text{pt}}$ gave results that violate the PCAC relation between them.
-Since the original correlation functions, $C_{A_\mu}^{3\text{pt}}$ and $C_{P}^{3\text{pt}}$, satisfy PCAC, the problem was shown to be introduced while extracting the ground state matrix elements from the correlation functions.
-We showed that the lower-energy excited states $N(\bm q) \pi(-\bm q)$ and $N(\bm 0) \pi(-\bm q)$ contribute to these three-point functions even though they are not manifest in straightforward fits to the two-point function.
+In Ref.~\cite{Jang:2019vkm}, we showed that, operationally, this expectation fails for the form factors in the axial vector and pseudoscalar channels.
+In fact, taking the three $M_i$ and $E_i$ from $\{4\}$-fits to $C^{2\text{pt}}(\tau;\bm{p})$ to extract the axial vector form factors from $C_{A_\mu}^{3\text{pt}}$ and $C_{P}^{3\text{pt}}$ gave results that do not satisfy the PCAC relation between them.
+Since the original correlation functions, $C_{A_\mu}^{3\text{pt}}$ and $C_{P}^{3\text{pt}}$, do satisfy PCAC up to discretization errors, the problem was shown to be introduced while extracting the ground state matrix elements from the correlation functions.
+We showed that the lower-energy excited states $N(\bm q) \pi(-\bm q)$ and $N(\bm 0) \pi(-\bm q)$ contribute to the two sides of the operator insertion in the three-point functions even though they are not manifest in straightforward fits to the two-point function.
 The lesson was, one cannot just take the spectrum obtained from the two-point function with current statistics and apply it to all the three-point functions.
 One has to explore and validate, both numerically and theoretically, the relevant values of $M_i$ and $E_i$ to use in the extraction of the various ground state matrix elements.